rust-random/rngs/rand_chacha/README.md

 A cryptographically secure random number generator that uses the ChaCha algorithm.

+This implementation of ChaCha RNGs is built over `ppv-lite86` by Kaz Wesley, and was formerly the implementation behind `rand::rngs::StdRng`.

 ChaCha is a stream cipher designed by Daniel J. Bernstein[^1], that we use as an RNG.
 It is an improved variant of the Salsa20 cipher family, which was selected as one of the "stream ciphers suitable for widespread adoption" by